-This is where things can seem scary, but Dr. Pottinger says it’s not much more risky than going to the grocery store, especially if you’re following the Centers For Disease Control and Prevention guidelines by wearing a face mask (that covers both your mouth and nose), keeping your distance from others, and avoiding touching your face.
-Because your ballot is supposed to be a secret, the beauty of polling places is they’ll likely be set up with booths spread far apart from each other already.
+This is where things can seem scary, but Dr. Pottinger says it’s not much riskier than going to the grocery store, especially if you’re following the Centers For Disease Control and Prevention guidelines by wearing a face mask (that covers both your mouth and nose), keeping your distance from others, and avoiding touching your face.
+Because your ballot is supposed to be a secret, the beauty of polling places is that they’ll likely be set up with booths spread far apart from each other already.
 Some will be putting plexiglass barriers between voters and poll workers.

 If you have the flexibility, try to hit up your polling place during off hours, avoiding peak times when folks will be lining up to vote, such as right after work, suggests John O’Horo, MD, an infectious disease specialist at Mayo Clinic.